chitin-io/web/spec/v1/index.md

 > -------|---|---|---|---|---|---|---|---|---|---|---|-----
 > value  | 2 |"x"| 4 |243|"f"|"o"|"o"|249|"y"|"y"| … |"y"

-0 byte padding MUST NOT be inserted in the middle of a `varuint`-encoded length.
+Null byte padding MUST NOT be inserted in the middle of a `varuint`-encoded length.